Namkon railway station: Facilities

 The major facilities available are waiting rooms, vehicle parking, etc. The vehicles are allowed to enter the station premises.
-Security personnel from the Government Railway Police (G.R.P.) are present for security.
+Security personnel from the Government Railway Police are present for security.

 Platforms

 There are three platforms which are interconnected with foot overbridge (FOB).

 Trains

 Several electrified local passenger trains also run from Ranchi to neighbouring destinations on frequent intervals.
 Many passenger and express trains serve Namkon Station.